acoverholt/CleaningData/CodeBook.md

 This is a code book that describes the variables, the data, and any transformations or work performed to clean up the data.

 ##The Variables
+All variables used in the script run_analysis.R are local variables described in script comments.

 The variables in the final tidy dataset (tidydata.txt) are as follows:
 * "Subject" - the subject ID of the volunteer
 * "Activity" - the activity descriptor as given by the dataset